Frequently Asked Questions about insect food

 Is it possible to cultivate insects and plants side by side in the same greenhouse?

 In principle, it is not possible.
 It is difficult to organise the operation so that food safety is not endangered.
-For example dust from feed and straw formed in conjunction with the cultivation of insects will inevitably spread over plants grown on the same premises.
+For example dust from feed and straw formed in conjunction with the cultivation of insects will easily spread over plants grown on the same premises.
 Any pesticides/insect sprays used during the cultivation of the plants are a food safety risk when cultivating insects.
 The possible escape of insects from the cultivation boxes to the cultivated plants will also cause problems.
-If the greenhouse is on soil, there will inevitably also be other insects on the premises which will easily mix with the cultivated insects.
-They may also potentially transfer disease to the cultivated insects.
+If the greenhouse is on soil, there will be a risk of other insects on the premises which will easily mix with the cultivated insects.
+They may also potentially transfer disease to the cultivated insects, or microbes pathogenic to human.

 Can insects caught in the wild be cultivated for food?